Integralist/integralist.co.uk/content/posts/interview-techniques.md

 Typically, for a software engineering role, a candidate will be asked to design a system architecture based on the interviewer's given requirements.

+> [!NOTE]
-> Note: this is typically carried out on a whiteboard, but pen and paper is sufficent too (although harder for both candidate and interviewer to share and discuss over).
+> this is typically carried out on a whiteboard, but pen and paper is sufficent too (although harder for both candidate and interviewer to share and discuss over).

 Whereas for a more senior role, like an engineering manager (or even a director of engineering), the format will change to one where the candidate is asked to _present_ a system architecture they've been involved with.